What's So Funny About Truth, Justice & the American Way?

 "What's So Funny About Truth, Justice & the American Way?" is a story that appeared in Action Comics #775 as published by DC Comics in March 2001.
 Written by Joe Kelly, pencilled by Doug Mahnke and Lee Bermejo, and inked by Tom Nguyen, Dexter Vines, Jim Royal, Jose Marzan, Wade Von Grawbadger and Wayne Faucher.
 The comic features a moral struggle between Superman and the values of a newer, more violent team of heroes called The Elite.
-The clash mirrored a real-life debate among the comics community in light of the success of comics such as The Authority which featured more explicit sex and violence.
+The clash mirrored a real-life debate among the comics community in light of the success of comics such as The Authority, which featured explicit sex and violence.
 This issue was well-received by critics and has been reprinted several times.